-Welcome to our 2020 graduate and postgraduate exhibition.
+Welcome to our 2022 undergraduate and postgraduate online exhibitions.

 The undergraduate exhibition represents the high point of our students’ achievement over three years of study.
-The work on this site was undertaken in the context of one module in the students’ final year.
+The work on display was undertaken in the context of one module in the students’ final semester.
 Only a selection is shown here.
-Work in portfolios, studies, sketchbooks, visual diaries and preparatory materials were also assessed.
+Studies, sketchbooks, visual diaries and preparatory materials were also assessed.

 Our postgraduate students are participating in the first of two exhibitions on their Masters program.
 It is intended as an interim statement of the development of technical, stylistic and conceptual skills.

-Finally, I would like to thank “Team School of Art”, full- and part-time staff – academic, technical, curatorial and administrative – for their unceasing hard work and commitment.
-This year I would especially like to thank my colleagues Karen Westendorf and Neil Holland for staging this online exhibition.
+I would like to thank full- and part-time colleagues – academic, technical, curatorial and administrative – for their hard work and commitment to ensure the best possible student experience.
+I would especially like to thank Phil Garratt, Neil Holland and Karen Westendorf for staging our in-person and online exhibitions.

 Professor and Head of School